ATIC-Yugandhar/cis-eks-kyverno/kyverno-policies/terraform/README.md

 - Policies here are tailored for IaC (Terraform) security and compliance checks, specifically for CIS EKS Benchmark controls that can be enforced at the Terraform plan level.
 - The policies are used in an automated workflow (see `scripts/test-terraform-cis-policies.sh`) to validate both compliant and noncompliant EKS clusters.

+## Prerequisites

+- [Kyverno CLI must be installed](https://kyverno.io/docs/installation/) locally and/or in your Kubernetes cluster.

 ## Limitations

 - Some CIS controls (e.g., KMS encryption for secrets) rely on values that are only known after `terraform apply` (such as computed ARNs).
 In these cases, policies check for the presence of the configuration block (e.g., `encryption_config` for secrets) rather than the actual resolved value.